Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/event-submission.md

 ## Diversity Access Tickets

-_How are Diversity Access Tickets used to support diversity and inclusion for an event?_
+Metric Question: _How are Diversity Access Tickets used to support diversity and inclusion for an event?_

 Section 1:
   * Are numbers from previous conferences displayed on the event website about how many diversity access tickets were used?